Why is Digital Signage Important?

 - A flat panel display inside or outside a retail store?

-Surprisingly, digital signage is far more common than most people think.
+Surprisingly, digital signage software is far more common than most people think.
 This is partially due to the ever-increasing sales of commercial flat panel displays and LED signs, but there are other factors.
-Take, for example, businesses and government agencies who are always on the lookout for more effective ways to communicate with their respective audiences.
+Take, for example, businesses and government agencies that are always on the lookout for more effective ways to communicate with their respective audiences.
 Many organizations have realized that digital signage has the power to instantly connect with viewers, wherever they are.
 Many businesses can justify their digital signage investments solely based on advertising revenue.
 However, there are many additional benefits, such as the ability to broadcast urgent notifications, instant messages, and emergency alerts on any display.
 Digital signage lets organizations reach audiences regardless of their location or activity.

 With the Covid-19 pandemic firmly entrenched, we now see digital signage screens paired with cameras and computer vision technology to help manage physical access and enforce sanitary rules.

 Digital signage has traditionally been used to reach people who may not be carrying a smartphone or tablet and since there is no need to install apps on a phone, messages and ads can be seen by larger audiences.
-It’s the perfect solution for public areas or any locations where people can encounter a screen.
+It’s the perfect solution for public areas or any location where people can encounter a screen.
 Messages and alerts are delivered on-demand and anyone within sight of a display will be informed instantly.

 Stick with these best practices for a successful digital signage project.

 - Install your displays in the right location.
 Look for locations where people naturally congregate and spend time, such as waiting rooms or near elevators.
 Busy hallways are also great locations, but be sure to design your content accordingly (use shorter content, less text).
-Remember that people passing by won’t absorb as much information as captive audiences since they are only within visual range of the display for a very brief time.
+Remember that people passing by won’t absorb as much information as captive audiences since they are only within the visual range of the display for a very brief time.
 This is where a good marketing analytics solution can make a difference.
 These technologies help you gather useful traffic data and dynamically adapt content based on each viewer’s profile.
 For example, display different ads based on the viewer’s characteristics (ex. male/female, young/old, etc.)

 - Make sure there are good sightlines with no obstructions.
 Don’t install your displays too high or too far as this will make them difficult to read.
 Here again, you can rely on marketing analytics software to establish the best location for your screens.